Applications are open now for the Spring 2018 Nonprofit Tech Readiness program, supported by the California Wellness Foundation

 Who should apply:

 Nonprofit staff who are interested in practical and tangible technology training.
-Participants should be staff responsible for advancement and implementation of a technology project at their organization.
+Participants should be staff responsible for the advancement and implementation of a technology project at their organization.

 For additional details be sure to view the Frequently Asked Questions